radar/rboard/README.markdown

 PLEASE RUN `RAKE INSTALL` WHEN TRYING THIS APPLICATION
 ====================================================

+Yes it requires Sphinx which you can get from http://sphinxsearch.org and this works on MySQL and PostgreSQL.
+To install it download it, extract it, run ./configure && make && sudo make install and then in the rboard application run rake ts:config && rake ts:in && rake ts:start.
+This should start up the thinking sphinx daemon.

+Alternatively, you could just comment out all the define_index lines in the models.

 1. Why?

 Why not?
 I use forum systems every day and I figured the best way to learn more about Rails was to build one in it.
 Rboard's evolved into much, much more now and is my favourite project to work on.